United States presidential doctrines: Reagan Doctrine

 The Reagan Doctrine was an important Cold War strategy by the United States to oppose the influence of the Soviet Union by backing anti-communist guerrillas against the communist governments of Soviet-backed client states.
-It was created partially in response to the Brezhnev Doctrine and was a centerpiece of American foreign policy from the mid-1980s until the end of the Cold War in 1991.
+It was created partially in response to the Brezhnev Doctrine and was a centerpiece of U.S. foreign policy from the mid-1980s until the end of the Cold War in 1991.

 Reagan's definition

-Reagan first explained the doctrine in his 1985 State of the Union Address: "We must not break faith with those who are risking their lives...on every continent, from Afghanistan to Nicaragua ... to defy Soviet aggression and secure rights which have been ours from birth.
+President Ronald Reagan first explained the doctrine in his 1985 State of the Union Address: "We must not break faith with those who are risking their lives...on every continent, from Afghanistan to Nicaragua ... to defy Soviet aggression and secure rights which have been ours from birth.
 Support for freedom fighters is self-defense."

-The Reagan doctrine called for American support of the Contras in Nicaragua, the Mujahideen in Afghanistan and Jonas Savimbi's UNITA movement in Angola, among other anti-communist groups.
+The Reagan doctrine called for U.S. support of the Contras in Nicaragua, the Mujahideen in Afghanistan, and Jonas Savimbi's UNITA movement in Angola, among other anti-communist groups.

+Post-Cold War doctrines

 Clinton Doctrine

 The Clinton Doctrine is not a clear statement in the way that many other doctrines were.
 However, in a February 26, 1999, speech, President Bill Clinton said the following, which was considered the Clinton Doctrine: